UniversalDependencies/UD_Portuguese-Porttinari/README.md

 # Summary

-1st version of the journalistic portion of Porttinari (which stands for “PORTuguese Treebank”), which shall be a large multigenre treebank for Portuguese ([Pardo et al., 2021](https://sol.sbc.org.br/index.php/stil/article/view/17778/17612)), following the "Universal Dependencies" international grammar framework ([de Marneffe et al., 2021](https://aclanthology.org/2021.cl-2.11/)).
+Porttinari-base [(Duran et al., 2023)](https://sol.sbc.org.br/index.php/stil/article/view/25443/25264) is the journalistic portion of Porttinari (which stands for “PORTuguese Treebank”), which shall be a large multigenre treebank for Portuguese [(Pardo et al., 2021)](https://sol.sbc.org.br/index.php/stil/article/view/17778/17612), following the "Universal Dependencies" international grammar framework [(de Marneffe et al., 2021)](https://aclanthology.org/2021.cl-2.11/).

 # Introduction

-1st version of the journalistic portion of Porttinari (which stands for “PORTuguese Treebank”), which shall be a large multigenre treebank for Portuguese ([Pardo et al., 2021](https://sol.sbc.org.br/index.php/stil/article/view/17778/17612)), following the "Universal Dependencies" international grammar framework ([de Marneffe et al., 2021](https://aclanthology.org/2021.cl-2.11/)).
-As reported by [Duran et al. (2023)](https://sol.sbc.org.br/index.php/stil/article/view/25443/25264), Porttinari is currently composed by three subcorpora with different characteristics and purposes:
+As reported by [Duran et al., (2023)](https://sol.sbc.org.br/index.php/stil/article/view/25443/25264), Porttinari is currently composed by three subcorpora with different characteristics and purposes:

-* Porttinari-base, a corpus that is manually revised in detail to serve as gold standard (divided into training, development and test folds);
+* Porttinari-base (released here), a corpus that is manually revised in detail to serve as gold standard (divided into training, development and test folds), with average annotation review agreement (kappa) of 97.8% and 96.2% for part of speech tags and dependency relations, respectively;

 * Porttinari-check, a small corpus structurally similar to Porttinari-base to serve as testbed for additional and diversified evaluations and to illustrate the contrast between manual and automatic annotations;

 * Porttinari-automatic, a very large corpus that was automatically annotated by a state of the art parser trained on Porttinari-base.